elbraulio/ghcd/README.md

 # ghcd

-continuous delivery for Github projects.
+Easy deployments for Github projects.
 This supports __only mvn projects__.

 # How to